More than a century of service

 Within two years of moving to the new location, the number of animals cared for doubled.
 Fortunately, the number of adoptions doubled during that time as well.
 In 1996, a small remodeling project was completed to help ease some of the shelter's growing pains.
 But the numbers increased faster than anticipated, so less than 10 years after it first opened, the shelter underwent a major upgrade and doubled its number of kennels.
 It also created a new training center.
 But it may not be enough.
 By the end of 2000, the number of animals adopted and cared for tripled from 1992.

 Today, due to outstanding public relations efforts, the Dubuque Regional Humane Society has reached household word status in the tri-state area.
 A dedicated staff of 30 individuals operate the shelter, open to the public 7 days a week, and provide a myriad of services (see sidebar).
 Through regular community outreach programs, including regular spots on local radio and TV, the adoption program is running at record levels while fundraisers like "Scruffy Scuffle", Annual Garage Sale Extravaganza and the "Tails at Twilight" fall gala have created positive awareness to the society's mission.

 Thanks to the vision of the Board of Directors, today's society is more regional and national in its scope than at any time in its history.
 It has contracts with numerous area cities and counties to provide humane services.
 In 1997, the shelter was chosen as one of the top six humane operations in the country.

-Today, the Dubuque Regional Humane Society is a multi-service shelter constantly searching for new and innovative ways to expand on its mission of the prevention of cruelty and abuse of companion animals.
 Though the times changed, the human-animal bond will always remain, and as long as there are animals in need, the Dubuque Regional Humane Society will be there.